Documents Required for Dominican Birth Transcription

 Complete Documentation Helps Avoid Delays

-In an ideal application, we receive all three core documents: (1) your apostilled birth certificate, (2) clear photos of both sides of your Dominican parent's most recent cédula, and (3) your Dominican parent's Dominican birth certificate.
+In an ideal application, we receive all three core documents: (1) your apostilled birth certificate, (2) clear photos of BOTH sides of your Dominican parent's most recently issued cédula, and (3) your Dominican parent's Dominican birth certificate.

 When documentation is incomplete or missing, your case has a significantly higher probability of being referred to the Inspectorate department (Inspectoría).
 This means: